We stand with Ukraine to help keep people safe. Join us

 Encrypt your backups

 If your iPhone is backed up to iCloud, your data is automatically encrypted by default.
 That means that if it somehow manages to make its way into someone else's hands, they cannot access it.
 However, this is not the case when you back up your device to a Mac or Windows PC.
-But you can enable encrypted backups by following these steps:
+But you can still enable encrypted backups.

-1. On a Mac running macOS Catalina 10.15 or later, open the Finder.
-On a Mac running macOS Mojave 10.14 or earlier, or on a Windows PC, open iTunes
+1. On a Mac running macOS Catalina 10.15 or later, open Finder.
+On a Mac running macOS Mojave 10.14 or earlier, or on a Windows PC, open iTunes.
+Then connect your iPhone to your computer with a Lightning cable.

-Be sure to remember this password because you'll need it to restore your data later if your iPhone needs to be reset, or you replace it with a new one.
+Remember this password because you'll need it to restore your data later if your iPhone needs to be reset or you replace it with a new one.
 Once your backup is encrypted, no one else can access its data, even if your computer is stolen.

 Use two-factor authentication for your Apple ID

-If someone else gains access to your Apple ID account, they could sign into iCloud on the web and access things like photos, notes, and contact information.
-But by enabling two-factor authentication for your Apple ID, it would be impossible for them to log in — even if they have obtained your email address and password.
+If someone else gains access to your Apple ID account (sometimes also called an Apple Account), they could sign into iCloud on the web and access things like photos, notes, and contact information.
+But by enabling two-factor authentication for your Apple ID, it would be impossible for them to log in—even if they have obtained your email address and password.

 Use iCloud+ to protect your privacy

-If you've updated your iPhone to iOS 15 — and you should to ensure it is as secure as can be — you may want to take advantage of iCloud+ to bolster your privacy protections.
+If you use iOS 15 or later (and you really should, so that you’re benefiting from Apple’s latest security updates), you may want to take advantage of iCloud+ to bolster your privacy protections.
 It's a paid service, but prices start at just $0.99 a month, and if you're already paying for additional iCloud storage, you get iCloud+ included at no extra cost.

 The two primary privacy features you should look at in iCloud+ are Private Relay and Hide My Email.